palmoanalua/palmoanalua.github.io/basketball.md

 ## [Click Here to Register Now!](https://docs.google.com/forms/d/e/1FAIpQLSfNQEsJ_5kK6-dDtpvLVe5GBt85jMSx1U62PuWUiUNZDwQR1g/viewform?usp=sf_link){: .link-button}

 ------------
-If accepted, you will be sent an email with instructions.
-Please follow and submit prior to deadline or acceptance into the league will be terminated.
+After you register, the program coordinator will contact you via email  with instructions to remit your payment.
+Please make your payment prior to the deadline or acceptance into the league will be terminated.

 Contact [palmoanalua@gmail.com](mailto:palmoanalua@gmail.com)  for questions or assistance.